 Depending on the severity of an incident, students, student groups, and/or organizations may face criminal charges off campus.
 If a student, student group, and/or student organization has already been to court for an alleged incident, then the student, student group, and/or student organization has fulfilled their obligation to any violation of law.
 Meaning, the student, student group, and/or student organization has met the requirement set forth under Mississippi Law for the designated county.
 However, the student, student group, and/or student organization will still be required to meet their obligation to Jackson State University's policies and procedures outlined in this handbook.
-Consequently, even if the court finds a student, student group, and/or student organization "not guilty" or determined there was not sufficient evidence to even "hear" the case in court, the student, student group, and/or student organization will still be required to meet with Student Conduct and Community Standards for a hearing.
+Consequently, even if the court finds a student, student group, and/or student organization will still be required to meet their obligation for a hearing.
+The University student organization will still be required to meet with Student Conduct and Community Standards for a hearing.
 The University student conduct process runs separately and concurrently to any process the law requires, and determines responsibility based on the preponderance of evidence.
 Under these circumstances, this process is not considered double jeopardy.